FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Export Multiple Domains.rst

 .. image:: ../../img/Export-Multiple-Domains/expmultdom005.png

 2. Select the folder to export the domains.
-The folder will contain the /*.DAT files and if needed the MULTDOMAIN.DAT file.
+The folder will contain the \*.DAT files and if needed the MULTDOMAIN.DAT file.

 .. image:: ../../img/Export-Multiple-Domains/expmultdom005a.png